andrewcbuensalida/javascript-beginners-blackjack-clever-programmer/static/readme.md.txt

 :root is the parent of all parent elements
 transform: skews, rotates,
-scales bigger or smaller in x or y direction translates changes moves in x and y direction etc
+scales bigger or smaller in x or y direction translates moves in x and y direction etc
 transition: change property over time
 animation: change over time with points media query looks at display size